MaddieGillis/regex-tutorial/Develop/gist-template.md

 Character classes are used to specify the characters we are looking for.
 Since Hex code is digits 0-9 and letters a-f, we want our character classes to denote that.
 To do so we put what we want in square brackets.
 For our case it would look like this, `[a-f0-9]`.

 ### Grouping and Capturing
+Grouping and capturing allows us to group multiple queries into one query.
+In our case we want to group together our or statement as it is all one search.
+We can do this by using parentheses. `([a-f0-9]{6}|[a-f0-9]{3})`

 ### Bracket Expressions